Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey

 Formulating the challenge of safe control in RL \mycite{brunke2022safe} merges insights from both optimal control theory and RL, aiming to optimize a solution that balances task achievement with stringent safety standards in environments with uncertain dynamics.

-\paragraph*{Safety Shields and Filters :} A first approach to safe RL involves implementing hard or soft safety constraints, which restrict the agent's actions under certain circumstances.
-These are either safety shields \mycite{garg2024learning,konighofer2020safe} that block the action chosen by the agent if safety is violated and replace it with a safe alternative, or safety filters \mycite{hsu2023safety} by filtering out unsafe actions from the set of possible actions an agent can take.
+\paragraph*{Safety Shields}\ \\ The first approach to safe RL involves implementing hard or soft safety constraints that restrict the agent's actions under certain conditions.
+These are safety shields \mycite{garg2024learning,jansen2020safe,hsu2023safety} that block the action chosen by the agent if safety is violated, replacing it with a safe alternative.

-\paragraph*{Incorporating a Constraint Loss :} A second approach encourages learning safe behaviors by incorporating safety constraints into the optimization's loss function or reward system.
-These methods are based on the Constrained Markov Decision Process (CMDP) paradigm and often add a constraint safety loss to be minimized additionally to the reward to be maximized \mycite{yang2021wcsac,bai2022achieving,wang2023enforcing}
+\paragraph*{Safety Constraint Loss}\ \\ A second approach encourages learning safe behaviors by incorporating safety constraints into the optimization's loss function or reward system.
+These methods are based on the Constrained Markov Decision Process (CMDP) paradigm and often add a constraint safety loss to be minimized, in addition to the reward to be maximized \mycite{yang2021wcsac,bai2022achieving,wang2023enforcing}.

-\paragraph*{Adaptive Control :} A third approach involves adjusting the policy in response to certain parametric uncertainties, which can either be modeled or learned.
-For example, \mycite{queeney2023risk} proposes the Risk-Averse Model Uncertainty (RAMU) method to improve robustness by defining a distribution of transition functions during training, which is leveraged to prevent risky agent behavior.\\

-All these three approaches designed for safe RL, require known uncertainties that can be easily measured, and for which constraints and solutions can be hard-encoded.
+All these three approaches designed for safe RL require known uncertainties that can be easily measured, and for which constraints and solutions can be hard-coded.
 These techniques are suitable for improving robustness to the environment and interaction uncertainties in well-controlled environments.